 Devices#

-In EOS, a device is an abstraction for a physical or virtual apparatus.
-A device is used by one or more tasks to run some processes.
-Each device in EOS is managed by a dedicated process which is created when a laboratory definition is loaded.
-This process is usually implemented as a server and tasks call various functions from it.
-For example, there could be a device called “magnetic mixer”, which communicates with a physical magnetic mixer via serial and provides functions such as start, stop, set_time and set_speed.
+In EOS, a device is an abstraction for a physical or virtual apparatus used by one or more tasks.
+Each device is managed by a dedicated process created when a laboratory definition is loaded.
+This process is usually implemented as a server that tasks call functions on.
+For example, a “magnetic mixer” device communicates with a physical mixer via serial and exposes functions such as start, stop, set_time, and set_speed.

 EOS Tasks and Devices